ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/run_execution_environment.rst

 Running your EE
 ###############

-You can run your EE on the command-line against ``localhost`` or a remote target using ``ansible-navigator``.
+You can run your EE on the command line against ``localhost`` or a remote target using ``ansible-navigator``.

 .. note::